thomashoanghuy/Dunder-Mifflin-database-SQL/SQL Notes.md

-2) For MySQL, when you wanna search by texts, DO NOT use "=" , use LIKE and '% <insert text> %' SELECT * FROM table WHERE name = '%David%'
+2) For MySQL, when you wanna search by texts, DO NOT use "=" , use LIKE and '% <insert text> %' SELECT * FROM table WHERE name = '%Thao%' if you wanna use "=" , you must indicate the table ( for example:   <table name>.name = "Thomas" )